Pacific Media Network: Main services

 This map shows the distribution of Pacific Media Network frequencies relative to population density.

 NIU FM

 Niu FM is an Auckland based radio station, targeting New Zealand-born 15 to 35-year-old from a range of Pacific communities.
 Its name translates as "young coconut" and its tagline is "the beat of the Pacific".
-Niu FM's flagship show "The Morning Shack" is hosted by Tim Dennis, Regan Foa'i and Gaby Solomona.
+Niu FM's flagship show "The Morning Shack" is hosted by Regan Foa'i and Gaby Solomona.
 Former breakfast hosts include Oscar Knightley, Stephanie Tauevihi, Mario Gaoa, and Sela Alo.
-Alo used his platform as a Niu FM breakfast host to publicly speak about his treatment for atrial fibrillation.
-Other Niu FM shows include "The Rush" with Sia and Henry, Niu Days with Chels, and Niu Nights - The Afterhours with TheWesternGuide.
+Other Niu FM shows include the popular afternoon show "The Rush" with Sia and Henry.

 Niu FM broadcasts on the following frequencies: